Indian movies depicting dementia

 Smile Please (Marathi) स्माईल प्लिज.

-Usefulness/ reliability note: The film provides a very good case study of how someone whose dementia is detected early enough can adjust to the situation and can, with the help of family and friends, do things she enjoys and finds meaningful in spite of dementia.
-For those wondering how to support someone in early dementia, this portrayal shows a balance between a positive approach and facing the reality of decline of a progressive condition.
+Usefulness/ reliability note: The film provides a very good case study of how someone whose dementia is detected early can adjust to the situation and can, with the help of family and friends, do things she enjoys and finds meaningful in spite of dementia.
+For those who wish to support someone in early dementia, this shows a balance between a positive approach and facing the reality of a progressive condition.
 The movie shows the importance of support.
-The diagnosis process is shown clearly, and the medical explanations are clear and useful.
-Viewers should note, however, that the movie does not depict the challenging behaviours persons with dementia may show like anger, hostility, violence, severe delusions, accusations, etc. Viewers should not assume that everyone with dementia will be free of such severe behaviour changes.
-The movie does not give any insight about the more advanced stages of dementia.
-It also shows a supportive environment, which is, alas, not (yet) typical.
+However, that the movie does not depict the challenging behaviours persons with dementia may show like anger, hostility, violence, severe delusions, accusations, etc. There is also no insight the more advanced stages of dementia.
+The supportive environment shown, is, also not (yet) typical.

-How to watch(rechecked Oct 2022): The movie can be seen on Amazon Prime Video.
+How to watch: The movie can be seen on Amazon Prime Video.

 [back to top]